 This is less in absolute magnitude than 1.64, the critical value of a one tailed test, so the null is not rejected.
 The second gambler is just luckier than the first, we conclude.
-We have to be careful about our interpretation however: one of the gamblers might prefer longer-odds bets, so wins less often but gets more money each time.
+We have to be careful about our interpretation, however: one of the gamblers might prefer longer-odds bets, so wins less often but gets more money each time.
 Hence this may not be a fair comparison.

-Exercise 5.9 We shall treat this as a two-tailed test, though a one-tailed test might be justified if there were other evidence that spending had fallen.
-The hypothesis is $H_0$ : $\mu = 540$ vs $H_1$ : $\mu \neq 540$ .
+We shall treat this as a two-tailed test, although a one-tailed test might be justified if there were other evidence that spending had fallen.
+The hypothesis is H_0 : $\mu = 540$ versus H_1 : $\mu \neq 540$.
 Given the sample evidence, the test statistic is